pine64/blisp/README.md

 3. If all of this fails, then join one of the [Live Community Chat channels linked](https://wiki.pine64.org/wiki/Pinecil#Community_links) in the Pinecil Wiki as volunteers there might be able to help.

-4. Open a an new issue ticket in this Github/Blisp https://github.com/pine64/blisp/issues
+4. Open a an new issue ticket in this Github/Blisp flasher at https://github.com/pine64/blisp/issues

 5. See [Pinecil Wiki](https://wiki.pine64.org/wiki/Pinecil) for hardware information.